Renatableao/CS50-Python-Final-Project/README.md

 ### Login

 Users can create an account on the website to save their flight search results and access them later on a personal page.
 The website also includes a login functionality with a forgot password feature created via Flask-mail.
-If a user forgets their password, they can request a recovery link to be sent to their email.
+If a user forgets their password, they can request a recovery link to be sent via SMS through Vonage API.

 ### Personal Page